jsandersrocksblog/jsandersrocksblog.github.io/_posts/2022-01-04-replace-text-in-all-files-in-a-directory-ubuntu.md

 ## Breakdown
-sed -i -r  (-i = inplace modify the file  -r = extended regex) 's|  (separator for regex - necessary to choose something other than / since the URL contains these) http://jsandersblog.azurewebsites.net/wp-content/uploads (what to search for) /assets/images (what to replace the former string with) g (replace globally-all occurences)
+sed -i -r  (-i = inplace modify the file  -r = extended regex)

+'s|  (set separator for regex to '|' - necessary to choose something other than / since the URL contains these)

+http://jsandersblog.azurewebsites.net/wp-content/uploads| (what to search for and separator)

+/assets/images| (what to replace the former string with and separator)

+g (replace globally-all occurences)

 *.md (the files to search filtered to and markdown file which is .md for my posts)